-- Bamboo Floors: Bamboo is a renewable source that grows at an incredible rate of up to 2 feet per day!
+Bamboo Floors.
+Bamboo is a renewable source that grows at an incredible rate of up to two feet per day!

-- Eco-Friendly Cabinets: This is rare, but quickly becoming popular to use wheat board made of straw instead of plywood.
+Eco-Friendly Cabinets.
+While rare, but quickly becoming popular, many cabinets use wheat board made of straw instead of plywood.

-- Improve Efficiency: There is no such thing as totally Green Kitchen.
-Cooking/cooling requires a lot of power and utilizing Energy Star appliances can greatly reduce power usage.
+Improved Efficiency.
+There is no such thing as totally ‘green’ house.
+Things like cooking and cooling require a lot of power, but utilizing Energy Star appliances can greatly reduce power usage.

-New awareness of the age old concept of green building is bringing new products to the market every day.
-This so-called “trend” will become standard building practice in the very near future.
-Do your homework, watch for green washing (products or services that are not really green), reduce your carbon footprint, and be part of a combined effort to save our planet!
+New awareness of the age-old concept of green building is bringing new products to the market every day.
+This so-called “trend” will become standard building practice in Tampa Bay in the very near future.
+Do your homework, watch for green washing (products or services that are not really eco-friendly), reduce your carbon footprint, and be part of a combined effort to save our planet.

-A product is green if it improves the indoor air quality or reduces chemical exposure within a home, thereby improving the health of the people who live there.
-This includes all products that reduce mold because mold can greatly impact indoor air quality.
+Green building products improve the indoor air quality or reduce chemical exposure within a home, thereby improving the health of the people who live there.
+This includes all products that reduce mold because mold can negatively impact indoor air quality.

 - Window flashing